 The damage was widespread.
 Businesses went into bankruptcy.
 Valuations were lowered and sanity was restored.

-However there was a blessing in disguise for a country like India.
+India.
 Outsourcing and call centre business took off because of cheap labour and a huge supply of fibre optics which brought down the prices of calling abroad thus making the business viable and profitable.
 Once the country solved the Y2K bug problem business started pouring in.

 .

-This was the time when the president of United States started towing with the idea of housing for the marginalised.
+United States started towing with the idea of housing for the marginalised.

 These were the early days of a gradual shift towards housing.
 They specifically decided to engineer financing of housing which would bring in people who could not have afforded to buy a house till now.